Restream/reindexer/cpp_src/readme.md

 - `RX_DISABLE_NS_LEAK` - disables intended namespaces memory leak on database destruction (will slow down server's termination).
 Usually, there are no reasons to change this value.
 - `RX_MAX_HTTP_REQ` - max HTTP-request size (in bytes).
 Default value is `2097152` (= 2 MB). `0` means 'unlimited'.
 - `RX_HTTP_READ_TIMEOUT` - execution timeout for HTTP read operations (in seconds). `0` means no timeout.
 Default value is `0`.
 - `RX_HTTP_WRITE_TIMEOUT` - execution timeout for HTTP write operations (in seconds).
-Write timeout is usefull for RAFT-cluster to avoid requests hanging, when Reindexer does not have consensus. `0` means no timeout.
+Write timeout is useful for RAFT clusters to avoid requests hanging when Reindexer does not have consensus. `0` means no timeout.
 Default value is `60`.
 - `RX_SSL_CERT` - path to ssl-certificate file.
 If it is not set Reindexer will be launched without TLS support.
 - `RX_SSL_KEY` - path to file with ssl private key.
 If it is not set Reindexer will be launched without TLS support.
 - `RX_IVF_OMP_THREADS` - number of OpenMP threads, which will be used during `IVF`-index building.
 Default value is 8.